1Px-Vision/NLP_DL/README.md

 ### 2. Machine Translation
 #### Description:
 This project focuses on machine translation, the task of automatically translating text from one language to another.
 The project involves training a sequence-to-sequence model with attention mechanisms to translate sentences between languages (e.g., English to French).
 The model is designed to handle varying sentence lengths and capture the context of words in a sentence to improve translation accuracy.

+#### Key Features:

+* Sequence-to-sequence model with attention
+* Handling of variable-length input and output sequences
+* BLEU score evaluation for translation quality
+* Technologies Used:
+  *Python
+  * PyTorch
+  * NLTK